TarangRanpara/EMFoS/README.md

 - **Reference:** The weather is cold today.
 - **candidate:** It's freezing today.

-As you can see in above above example, referene and candidate have very little n-gram(n=1,2,3..) overlap but are conveying the same thing.
+As you can see in the above Example, Reference and candidate have very little n-gram(n=1,2,3..) overlap but convey the same thing.

 The above example consisted of only one sentence, but our summaries may contain many.
 While evaluating the summary, one should look for qualitative measures like
 - **Grammatical correctness**